The DSR's 50th Anniversary

 Professor Jane McAuliffe and Professor Amir Hussain

-The occasion will be a conversation with the pre-eminent scholar of the Qur'an and Muslim-Christian relations, Jane McAuliffe, who completed her MA and PhD at the DSR, and also holds an honorary Doctor of Laws degree from the University of Toronto.
+The occasion will be a conversation with the eminent scholar of the Qur'an and Muslim-Christian relations, Jane McAuliffe, who completed her MA and PhD at the DSR, and also holds an honorary Doctor of Laws degree from the University of Toronto.
 Professor McAuliffe served as chair of the DSR from 1992 to 1998, before becoming dean of Georgetown College at Georgetown University and then president of Bryn Mawr College.
 She also served as President of the American Academy of Religion in 2004.

-In conversation with Professor McAuliffe will be Professor Amir Hussain, DSR MA and PhD alumnus, also an eminent scholar of religion specializing in the study of Islam.
+In conversation with Professor McAuliffe will be Professor Amir Hussain, DSR MA and PhD alumnus, also a leading scholar of religion specializing in the study of Islam.
 A professor in the Department of Theological Studies at Loyola Marymount University, Professor Hussain also served as the President of the American Academy of Religion in 2022, after a long run as the editor of the flagship Journal of the American Academy of Religion.

 We are delighted to have Professor McAuliffe and Professor Hussain return to the University of Toronto to commence our 50th anniversary celebrations.

-Public Lecture and Tennoji Gakuso Garyokai Ensemble Performance: September 26 and 27, 2025
+Public Lecture and Tennōji Gakuso Garyōkai Ensemble Performance: September 26 and 27, 2025

-Friday evening, September 26, 2025: "Divine Harmonies: Gagaku and Music in Buddhism"
+Friday, September 26, 2025: "Divine Harmonies: Gagaku and Music in Buddhism"

 Fabio Rambelli